DariHernandez/finanzi/README.md

 Visit at: **[darideveloper.github.io/optima](https://darideveloper.github.io/optima/)**

-This is a collaborative project between Daridev and Niels-Bored.
+This is a landing page based on the client specification and on the designed provided by him.
+Developed as a collaborative project between Niels-Bored and Daridev.

 Website (in spanish) for the company Optima, with multiple pages, hover animations and contact forms.

 Start date: **2022-04-13**

 Last update: **2023-04-14**

-Project type: **client's project**

 </div><br><details>
             <summary>Table of Contents</summary>